-- " its interests in Northport Group Limited; - " the Awanui river scheme; - " Hopua te Nihotetea (the Kotuku Street Dam in the Whangārei urban rivers scheme) and the land which the dam structure occupies; - " the Kāeo stopbank scheme; - " the Panguru flood scheme; - " other river scheme assets as they are constructed.
+- >> its interests in Marsden Maritime Holdings Ltd or equivalent company, and the Northport shares held. - >> the Awanui river scheme; - Hopua te Nihotetea (the Kotuku Street Dam in the Whangārei urban rivers scheme) and the land which the dam structure occupies; - >> the Kāeo stopbank scheme; - >> the Panguru flood scheme; - " other river scheme assets as they are constructed.